aprillm/pimshoe/README.md

 3. RDS

 ```
-Using the provided SQL code, create the database using MYSQL workbench in your RDS
+Using the provided SQL code, create the database using MYSQL workbench in your RDS.
+You
+Will need to populate the database with you own test values.
 ```

 4. File Upload